rasagy/The10Books/list-dump.md

 9. Catcher in the rye
 10. The year without pants

+###Sampoorna Biswas
+1. Harry Potter series by JK Rowling (because, HOW CAN IT NOT?)
+2. The Diary of a Young Girl by Anne Frank (the epilogue is the most horrible part of it)
+3. Kite Runner by Khalid Khaled Hosseini
+4. A Thousand Splendid Suns by Khalid Hosseini (I know I could have just mentioned the two together, but this one affected me much much more, and also because this way I don't have to think of more books!)
+5. Flowers of Algernon by Daniel Keyes (thanks Krishna for recommending that one.
+It's one of the best books I have read in recent times.
+Mostly because I've not been reading good books of late )
+6. Mallory Towers, St. Clares, Famous Five, Five Find Outers by Enid Blyton (Especially the ones based in boarding schools.
+My own school seemed so boring compared to them!
+There may be one or two more series, but I want to specifically de-mention the Secret Seven, cuz I think when the group size reaches 7, you don't really relate to them any more; you're mostly just trying to remember who is who)
+7. Anne of Green Gables series by LM Montgomery (It was such a beautiful series that I read it all at once, and then never had the heart to read them again, because I didn't want to spoil the magic.
+If you know what I mean)
+8. The Adventures of Tintin by Herge (I wanted to grow up to be him, at some point in my life)
+9. The Star of Kazan and other books by Iva Ibbotson (this one in particular paints such a dreamy picture of Vienna, that you can't help but get drawn into the book)
+10. Game of Thrones by George RR Martin (I'm still in the middle of the last book)

 ###Shashank Kumar
 1. Hitchhiker’s Guide to the Galaxy - Douglas Adams
 2. Neuromancer - William Gibson